sabrierley/academic-kickstart/content/publication/payments/index.md

 +++
-title = "Paying Party Brokers: How Patronage Sustains Machine Parties"
+title = "Motivating the Machine: Which Brokers Do Parties Pay?"

 # Date first published.
 date = "2020-04-01"